mhekkel/version-string.cmake/README.md

 )
 ```

-Did you notice the *LIB_NAME* parameter to `write_version_header`?
+Did you notice the *LIB_NAME* parameter to `add_version_header`?
 That way the variables and structs inside revision.hpp get a new name so they won't conflict with the ones in your main application.

 Update our hello project: